Panasonic KX-TGF382M Review

-This cordless phone model was relatively easy to use, earning a 6 out of 10 in our tests.
+This cordless phone model was relatively easy to use.
 This phone has a really bright display in contrast with its dimmer, orange backlit buttons.
 This sharp contrast actually makes it hard on the eyes when using in a dark environment.

 The handset for this model was able to be read at 6' away, but it was a little more difficult than the other models of Panasonic phones that we tested.

 This model allows for any key answer when receiving a call, but does not add hyphens when dialing a number, making it easy to get lost when dialing out to place a call.
 This model has a handset locator feature, allowing you to select which handset(s) to page.
 We measured the locating tone to be 57.2 dBa at 6' away from the handset.
 This phone makes it extremely easy to block calls, with a physical button you can press to block a call when the phone is ringing.
 It was significantly harder to store phone numbers in the phonebook, requiring you to navigate through the 2nd set of menus and assign a group for each stored phone number.
 It is possible to put this phone into a quiet or do not disturb mode, it is just somewhat hidden through three menus.